burnsoftnet/BurnSoft.Applications.MGC/README.md

 * FIXED issue with When Adding a firearm at times, that the default barrel id for the stock barrel doesn't return an ID
 * FIXED issue with Importing a Firearm where the Default Barrel ID and Model ID return 0.
 * Added Function to produce and look up the ID of the Rating list.
+* Added Function for Settings Picture Order, Reseting orders and addition List functions for the Picture Table

 ### v1.7.0.4